bfreuden/kubernetes-cheat-sheet/README.md

 It will show the admin username, admin password and certificate authority data of the cluster.

+**Warning**: this is a better way to do this, described in the [Add to kubectl config](#add-to-kubectl-config) paragraph.
+But the procedure below is working fine.

 Then on you laptop you can run (replace **server** and **password**):
 ```bash
 kubectl config set-cluster k3s --server=https://server:6443